Sushinn/osx-gcode-octoprint-autosync/README.md

 * delete-all-gcodes: This will delete all local and remote g-codes, you just need to change both paths

 Then just run listenFolder.sh and when you save a new .gcode file in the folder, it will appear on your octoprint uploads (may need to reload the page to see the new g-code)

+# WARNING!

+This may be broken in Mac OS Catalina.
+It needs more investigation.